muratkeremozcan/cctdd/ch03-HeaderBarBrand/HeaderBarBrand.md

 }
 ```

-We can address the component test failure by wrapping the mounted component in `BrowserRouter` (Green 1).
+We can address the component test failure by wrapping the mounted component in `BrowserRouter`.
 This is something we will see often see in the future component tests that have to do with routing.

 ```tsx
 // src/components/HeaderBarBrand.cy.tsx